polakowo/vectorbt/README.md

 - [x] **Caching**: Property and method decorators for caching most frequently used objects.
 - [x] **Persistance**: Most Python objects including data and portfolio can be saved to a file and retrieved back using **[Dill](https://github.com/uqfoundation/dill)**.

-## Usage
+## Usage :magic_wand:

 vectorbt allows you to easily backtest strategies with a couple of lines of Python code.

-Here is how much profit we would have made if we invested $100 into Bitcoin in 2014:
+* Here is how much profit we would have made if we invested $100 into Bitcoin in 2014:

 ```python
 import vectorbt as vbt